 And The Betrayal Knows My Name, a series that feels like it should be Wings but is instead in Asuka (which is becoming the new Wings), hits Vol. 6, and has lots of reincarnation romance.

-MELINDA: I have been shamelessly addicted to this series ever since my holiday marathon read last year.
+MJ: I have been shamelessly addicted to this series ever since my holiday marathon read last year.
 More, more!

 SEAN: A Bride’s Story really picked up for me with the introduction of the twins in Vol. 4, so seeing their wedding in this new volume is definitely high on my list of things to do.